 - Unterminated string constant (or literal)

-- String variables may need to contain quoted html attributes, in which case it is easiest to use single quotes to enclose the variable content.
+- String variables may contain quoted HTML attributes, in which case it is easiest to use single quotes to enclose the variable content.
 Here is an example which also contains an apostrophe:

 - Expected ')' or missing ) after argument list